Miss World: Fast-track events

-The winners of the "fast-track" competitions automatically make it to the quarter- or semifinals.
-The fast-track categories are Miss World Beach Beauty, Beauty With a Purpose, Sports Challenge, Talent and Top Model.
-Miss World Beach Beauty, replacing Miss World Best in Swimsuit, and Miss World Sports were added in 2003.
-Miss World Top Model was added in 2004.
-Miss World Multimedia was added in 2012.
+Fast-track events of Miss World is a set of competition to decide the semi-finalist or the placement of Miss World.
+Fast-track events was one of deciding factor to choose semi-finalist beside Preliminary Interview by combining those rounds with using points system table.
+Prior to 2016 the winner of the fast-track events received huge amount of points but not securing semi-finalist spot, however since 2016 the points system table in fast-track were abolished.
+Since then the winners of the "fast-track" competitions automatically make it to the quarter- or semi-finals.
+The Miss World fast-track categories are: Beauty With a Purpose, Multimedia Challenge, Sports Challenge, Talent, and Top Model.
+Miss World Talent added in 2001, Miss World Sports added in 2003, Miss World Top Model added in 2004, Miss World Beauty With a Purpose added in 2005, and Miss World Multimedia added in 2012.
+There was a fast-track named Miss World Beach Beauty (2003–2015) but it is a discontinued event due to dissatisfaction and cons in many conservative countries, this event was replacing Miss World Best in Swimsuit.

 Miss World Beauty With a Purpose

 The Beauty with a Purpose is an event established in 1972 that is celebrated before the Miss World pageant.
 It awards the contestant with the most relevant and important charity project in her nation.
-Since 2005 the winner automatically makes the quarterfinals.
+The first winner of Beauty With a Purpose was Miss World Korea 2005 Oh Eun-young.
 Miss World 2017 Manushi Chhillar is the first and only Beauty With a Purpose recipient to win Miss World.

 Miss World Talent

-Miss World Talent is a talent or fast-track competition in which contestants show their abilities in singing, dancing, poetry, etc. Introduced in Miss World 1978, the winner of the event automatically makes it into the semifinals starting 2003.
+Miss World Talent is a talent or fast-track competition in which contestants show their abilities in singing, dancing, poetry, etc. Introduced in Miss World 1978, the winner of the event automatically makes it into the semi-finals starting 2016.
 The award returned at Miss World 2001.

 Miss World Top Model

 The Miss World Top Model is a modeling fast-track competition.
 It was first held in 2004, but not in 2005–2006.
-It has been held since 2007; the winner of the competition automatically qualifies for the semifinals.
+It has been held since 2007; since 2016 the winner of the competition automatically qualifies for the semi-finals.

 Miss World Sports Challenge

 Miss World Sports or Sportswoman is a title and award given to the winner of a sports event at Miss World.
-It is a fast-track or preliminary event, giving the winner automatic entry into the semifinals.
+It is a fast-track or preliminary event, giving the winner automatic entry into the semi-finals.
 In 2005, there was no Miss Sports winner because it was held as a continental team competition.
 Starting in 2006, the individual competition returned.

 Multimedia Award (Social Media Award)

 Miss World Multimedia or Social Media Award is a title and award given to the winner of a Multimedia Challenge.
-It is a fast-track or preliminary event, giving the winner automatic entry into the semifinals.
+It is a fast-track or preliminary event, giving the winner automatic entry into the semi-finals.
 The score is based on the contestant's likes on Mobstar and Facebook.